-This course, focused on both teaching and technology, has been created for teachers who want to learn more about managing an effective and up to date classroom that encourages participation and engaged learning using the latest techniques and classroom tools.
+This course focused on both teaching and technology has been created for teachers who want to learn more about managing an effective and up-to-date classroom that encourages participation and engaged learning using the latest techniques and classroom tools.

 Teachers will learn more about managing a classroom through reflection, teacher observation, and case scenarios.
 Through interactive and engaging activities participants will learn how to establish classroom rules, provide clear instructions, monitor, develop rapport, incorporate pair and group work, and gain tips for encouraging students to reflect on their own classroom behavior.
 Assessment and evaluation will also be addressed along with the incorporation of student portfolios, rubrics, and presentation strategies.

-By the end of the course participants will be aware of strengths and weaknesses of many different ICT tools and will know how to exploit them in the classroom in a safe and useful way.
-This deepening in teaching and technology will allow them to enhance their students’ engagement and to improve communication within the class.
+By the end of the course, participants will be aware of strengths and weaknesses of many different ICT tools and will know how to exploit them in the classroom in a safe and useful way.
+This deepening in teaching and technology will allow them to enhance their students’ engagement and improve communication within the class.

 Participants to the course will learn to:

 - Manage a classroom effectively by establishing rules with logical consequences;

 - Deal with difficult behaviors by working on collaborative solutions;